mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-413.md

 This step describes the Day 2 operations to extend the compute nodes to new Local Zones locations in an existing OpenShift cluster, be sure the VPC running the cluster has enough CIDR blocks to create the subnet(s).

-Refer to `Step 2` in the last section to create subnets in Buenos Aires (Argentina), zone name `us-east-1-bue-1a`.
+Repeat the [Step 2](#step-2--create-the-public-subnet-in-the-aws-local-zone) to create subnets in Buenos Aires (Argentina) using the zone name `us-east-1-bue-1a`.
+The location of Buenos Aires was intentionally picked as it currently does not support AWS Application Load Balancers (ALB), used in New York zone (`us-east-1-nyc-1a`).

 > Note: if the cluster wasn't installed using IPI with Local Zone subnets, the Maximum Transmit Unit (MTU) for the cluster-wide network must be adjusted before proceeding.
 See the OpenShift documentation for more information.